crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue which caused tables created on version < 3.0 using not anymore supported table parameters to fail on ``ALTER TABLE`` statements.

 - ``CORS`` pre-flight requests now no longer require authentication.

 - Fixed an issue which caused joins over multiple relations and implicit join